-Waste dumped along the race course, a huge amount of plastic cups used within just a few hours, carbon emissions from travel to race location…if you’re not careful your endurance event has the potential to have a pretty negative impact on the environment.
+From plastic cups to carbon emissions, endurance events can have a pretty negative impact on the environment.
 This is ironic because most endurance event organisers and participants are in the sport because of their love for the outdoors.
-Fortunately, there are many easy-to-implement initiatives that you can put in place to help you run a more eco-friendly race.
+But fortunately, there are many easy-to-implement initiatives that you can put in place to help you run a more eco-friendly race.

 These will not only benefit the planet but they will also improve your brand image among environmentally conscious participants.
-Plus, most of them can be put in place at no additional cost to you.
-Triple win :).
+Plus, most of these initiatives can be put in place at no additional cost to you.

 Opt for paperless communication

-Digitising all of your communications is a simple way to reduce the amount of paper waste you’re generating.
+Digitising all of your communications is a simple way to reduce the amount of paper waste you are generating.
 This includes registration forms, race manuals, volunteer information packs and sponsorship packages.
-As an added bonus going paperless will also reduce cost and improve your efficiency.
+As an added bonus, going paperless will also reduce cost and improve your efficiency.

 Here are a few useful tools that you can use to help you manage your online communications:

-- Set up an email management system like MailChimp to automate the emails sent out to participants
+- Set up an email management system like MailChimp to automate the email communications with participants

 - Use Google Drive to share larger documents like for example race manuals or sponsorship packages